coderefinery/git-collaborative/content/centralized.md

   - Alternatively check the inbox for the email account you registered with GitHub.
 GitHub emails you an invitation link, but if you don't receive it you can go to your GitHub notifications in the top right corner.
-The administrator can also "copy invite link" and share it within the group.
+The maintainer can also "copy invite link" and share it within the group.

 (unwatch)=